Welcome to our Special 13th Sabbath Program

 Curious?
 Join us on the 28th!
 Hope to see you there~Feel free to bring a vegetarian dish or dessert for our potluck.

-In light of this success, I will feature a monthly item that we can donate to the ladies of the Providence Rescue Mission.
+I will feature a monthly item that we can donate to the ladies of the Providence Rescue Mission.
 September will be socks~ any type of socks.
 This is a huge need for the guests at the mission; with cooler weather around the corner, what better time to provide socks.
 So, anyone willing and able to bring socks (any kind~ in any amount), please bring them on the 28th, or if you want to donate but can't attend, please leave them to my attention at the church.
 Also, socks can be donated even if they are used--just be sure they are free of holes and are laundered.

 NOTE: If all you have are men's socks...we will gladly donate those, too :)